epiccurious/jade-diy/README.md

         cp configs/sdkconfig_display_m5fire.defaults sdkconfig.defaults
         ```

-6. Modify the configuration file you just loaded to disable logging in debug mode (a.k.a. "research and development" mode).
+5. Modify the configuration file you just loaded to disable logging in debug mode (a.k.a. "research and development" mode).
     ```bash
     sed -i.bak '/CONFIG_DEBUG_MODE/d' ./sdkconfig.defaults
     sed -i.bak '1s/^/CONFIG_LOG_DEFUALT_LEVEL_NONE=y\n/' sdkconfig.defaults
     rm sdkconfig.defaults.bak
     ```

-7. If you haven't done it yet, your device into your computer via USB.
+6. Connect your device to your computer via USB.

-8. Enable read-write permissions for your device.
+7. Enable read-write permissions for your device.
     ```bash
-    [ -f /dev/ttyACM0 ] && sudo chmod a+rw /dev/ttyACM0
+    [ -f /dev/ttyACM0 ] && sudo chmod o+rw /dev/ttyACM0
     [ -f /dev/ttyUSB0 ] && sudo chmod a+rw /dev/ttyUSB0
     ```

-9. Flash (install) Jade onto your device.
+8. Flash (install) Jade onto your device.
 On a slow computer, this step can take over 10 minutes.
 Run the following command in Terminal:
     ```bash
     idf.py -b 115200 flash
     ```

-10. You should see the Jade initialization screen on your device.
+You should see the Jade initialization screen on your device.